Board of Directors

 Prior to entering the teaching profession, Dorothy worked in the corporate and non-profit arenas in such capacities as a Circuit Designer for Pacific Bell and the Assistant Program Director of the Ombudsman Program of Riverside County.

-In addition to teaching, Dorothy is an active participant in the Norco College Ally Program, has served as a mentor for the Norco College Puente Program, and will begin serving as member of the Norco College Student Equity Work Group.
-When she’s not in the classroom, Dorothy is active on the local, state, and national level as a higher education representative on the CTA State Council of Education and as a delegate to the NEA Representative Assembly.
-In her spare time, Dorothy enjoys attending networking on Facebook, attending the theater, travelling, photography, and advocating for the rights of animals.
+When she’s not in the classroom, Dorothy is active on the local, state, and national level having served as a higher education representative on the CTA State Council of Education and as a delegate to the NEA Representative Assembly.
+In her spare time, Dorothy enjoys networking on social media, attending the theater, travelling, photography, and advocating for the rights of animals.

 San Joaquin Delta College